Whiteknight/ParserObjects/docs/v3/parsers_core.md

 ### Any Parser

 The `Any` parser matches any single input value and returns it directly.
+It consumes one item of input, and only fails when the sequence is at the end.

 ```csharp
 var anyParser = new AnyParser();
 var anyParser = Any();
 ```

-It is functionally equivalent to the match predicate parser (described below)
+It is functionally equivalent to the match predicate parser, though simpler and faster (described below):

 ```csharp
 var anyParser = Match(_ => true);